SteinarVrenne/school_imt3501/task2/source/pages/02_Misuse_Case_Scenarious.rst

     - This is a event that a hacker might to in order to hide their tracks.
       They have been inside the system, gained the information they seeked, and now wants nobody to know that they were in.
       To to this, they can simply delete the logfiles, and command history.

 -  **T12**, An older more vulnerable page or version of the web application is not properly removed from the internet after an application upgrade and gets exploited.
     - Attackers who finds this vunerable page can simply use a exploit framework like metasploit, to gain higher level access to the system.

--  **T13**, The web application has client-side vulnerabilities that gets exploited and thus changes the site's visual apperance or behavior.
+-  **T13**, The web application has client-side vulnerabilities that might be used to perform abnormal or abusive activity.
-    - !!!!!!!!!!!!!.
+    - A script kiddie might exploit a XSS-vulnerability in order to retrieve information about other users.

 -  **T15**, The webserver is inaccessible because of too many incoming requests.
     - This threat could either because of to much normal traffic, or a malicious DDOS attack.
       The threat agent

 -  **T17**, The database server is inaccessible because of too many incoming requests.
     - This threat could either because of to much normal traffic, or a malicious DDOS attack.
       The threat agent

 -  **T18**, Users are not able to use the web application in emergency situations because of system downtime.
     - Attackers can perform a distrubuted denial of service attack on the system, in order to take it offline.
       They dont gain any information, people who have a motivation to take the system offline like hacktivists might do it.

 -  **T19**, A logged in user has his/her session cookie compromized.
     - This kind of attack requires some amount of skill and knowledge, so the actor are most likely groups or state actors.